Ainura-tur/dial-cr-replication/docs/TROUBLESHOOTING.md

 sourcing has no effect on auto-runs that have already started.

 ---
+## Note on `ratbekd` and `ivcrtest`

+The GitHub account `ratbekd` and the `ivcrtest` package are third-party infrastructure from the CR test paper (Dzhumashev & Tursunalieva 2026).
+This account belongs to the upstream package author and is unrelated to the authors of this submission.
+See `foundation/README.md` for full provenance details.
 ## `iv_cr_test` argument mismatch or rxu_range error

 **Cause:** Different versions of the `ivcrtest` package have different